RedisBloom/RedisBloom/docs/commands/cf.add.md

 Adds an item to the cuckoo filter, creating the filter if it does not exist.

 Cuckoo filters can contain the same item multiple times, and consider each insert as separate.
 You can use `CF.ADDNX` to only add the item if it does not exist yet.
-Keep in mind that deleting an element inserted using `CF.ADDNX` may cause false-negative errors.

 ## Required arguments